GeoffBreemer/LaTeX-USQ-report/README.md

 # LaTeX-USQ-report
 LaTeX template for USQ reports.
+Uses BiBLaTeX for referencing.

 # Using biber instead of BibTex as the backend
 The line below instructs TeXShop to use biber as the back-end, it MUST appear in the first 20 lines of code in the document to a) work and b) avoid weird errors.
 The `%` is required, it does NOT mean the line is commented out.